Continuous reduction in the jobless rate is an encouraging sign for the local economy, Larne Development Forum believes.

 Government statistics show that Larne’s 22 per cent of employees engaged in manufacturing is well above the provincial average and in keeping with the desired trend for a sustainable economy which is increasingly private sector-led, with less reliance on the public sector.

-The jobless rate in the borough took a serious hit with hundreds of Caterpillar workers being laid off in 2012.
-It peaked around 1,000 people last December and now totals 888 Jobseekers claimants.
+The jobless rate in the borough took a serious hit with more than 300 Caterpillar workers being made redundant late in 2012.
+It peaked around 1,000 people last December and has reduced monthly to the current total of 888 Jobseekers Allowance claimants.